INFORMATION FOR NEW STUDENTS

 About Tuberculosis Screening

-- Completion of the tuberculosis screening questions on the online Medical History form is required for all new students.
+- Completion of the tuberculosis screening questions on the online Medical/Health History/Tuberculosis questionnaire is required for all new students.

 …About the Student Health FeeEach semester you pay a Student Health Fee that supports Decker Student Health Services Center programs and services.
 Since the fee is pre-paid, you won’t be charged for any center visits, health education materials or programs.
 Your health fee also covers the cost of many medications and common medical supplies as long as center medical staff provide them to/order them for you.
 See Free or Fees for more information.